treyhunner/treyhunner.github.com/source/_posts/2018-05-24-how-to-make-an-iterator-in-python.markdown

 If you find you need an iterator class, try to write a generator function that does what you need and see how it compares to your iterator class.

-## Generators are the easy way to make iterators
+## Generators can help when making iterables too

 You'll see iterator classes in the wild, but there's rarely a good opportunity to write your own.
-Files are an example of an iterator class.
-Files in Python are iterators which can be looped over line-by-line.
-But they also have a number of methods like `read` and `seek`.

-Creating your own iterator class is a fairly rare thing to do.

-It's not unusual to make your own iterable (whether it's list-like, tuple-like, dict-like, or something else altogether).
+While it's rare to create your own iterator class, it's not unusual to make your own iterable class.
-And iterables require an iterator to be returned from their `__iter__` method.
+And iterable classes require a `__iter__` method which returns an iterator.
+Since generators are the easy way to make an iterator, we can use a generator function or a generator expression to create our `__iter__` methods.

-For example here's an iterable that provides coordinates:
+For example here's an iterable that provides x-y coordinates:

 ```python
 class Point: